 Users cannot be automatically removed from the Tableau Server through an external directory sync operation.
 Users that are disabled, deleted, or removed from groups in the external directory remain on Tableau Server so that administrators can audit and reassign the user's content before removing the user's account completely.
 For more information, see Sync behavior when removing users from Active Directory.

 What happens when a user name changes in the source external directory

 By default, Tableau Server will not synchronize changes to the user display name or email address after the initial synchronization when the corresponding account is created in Tableau Server.
 For example, if the user name jsmith is used for the display name John Smith, changing the display name in external directory to Joe Smith will not synchronize to the corresponding jsmith user in Tableau Server.
 Similarly, if the user's email changes in the external directory, Tableau Server will not synchronize changes.

 You can configure Tableau Server to update the name and email properties when they change in the source external directory by setting

 To change this behavior run the following tsm commands:

 tsm configuration set -k vizportal.adsync.update_system_user -v true

 tsm pending-changes apply

-What happens when an Active Directory group is removed from Tableau Server?
+What happens when an external directory group is removed from Tableau Server?

-Many Tableau administrators use Active Directory groups to import and create users.
+Many Tableau administrators use external directory groups to import and create users.
 After the users are imported into Tableau Server, administrators will then delete the group in Tableau Server.
 Deleting a group does not delete the users in it.